zediculz/vanilla-db/README.md

 ### Sync Data
-copy(sync) allow you to copy or move data within sessionStorage and localStorage, to use copy(sync) create config object that contains
+copy(sync) allow you to copy or move data within sessionStorage and localStorage, to use copy(sync) create an object containing

-from: the database you can are copying/syncing which can either be local or session,
+from: the database you can are copying/syncing data from, which can either be local or session,
 to: the new database you are copying/syncing to
 key: the key of the database you want to copy/sync.